 - Adjustment.
 F-1 student has difficulties with adjustment to (1) education in the United States, (2) English or (3) the United States educational system.
 This is the student's first full-time semester at a U.S. institution in university-level classes.
-No adviser signature is required for this reason.
-This may only be used once per academic year during student’s first year.
+This may only be used once during student’s first semester.

 - Course Placement.
 F-1 student would like to drop a course due to a situation which resulted in an improper course level placement by the student’s adviser.
 An example of this would be a case where the adviser signed the student up for a class and the student did not have the prerequisite.
 The adviser must attach a letter on university letterhead with an explanation of the situation.
 This may only be used once per academic year during student’s first year.

 - Final Semester.
 The courses the student has remaining to complete a degree program do not equal 12 (on-ground) credit-hours for undergraduate study or 6 (on-ground) credit hours for graduate study.
 The student has completed all other coursework for a degree.
 Enrollment cannot solely be on-online courses; there will need to be at least one on-ground course.
 The academic adviser must sign at the bottom of the form.
 This may only be used during final semester of degree program.

 - Course Work.
 F-1 student has completed all course work for a graduate degree and only has thesis/dissertation credit or an examination left.
 NOTE: the student must still remain enrolled for course credit.
 The student cannot maintain status if he or she is not registered for the semester.
 The graduate program coordinator (not academic adviser) must sign at the bottom of the form.